ke-chulee/A-simple-Flight-Test-Analysis-Tool/README.md

     return fig
 ```

-Use the input paramaters to update `graph` strip charts figure
+Use the input paramaters to update `dcc.graph` strip charts figure

 ```python